d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   prompt, use `M-p' (`comint-previous-input').
 For a full description of history related commands, see [Shell History in the Emacs manual].

-  The `sweep' top-level history only records inputs whose length is at least `sweeprolog-top-level-min-history-length'.
+  The Sweep top-level history only records inputs whose length is at least `sweeprolog-top-level-min-history-length'.
 This user option is set to 3 by default, and should generally be set to at least 2 to keep the history from being clobbered with single-character inputs, which